blocknetdx/documentation/docs/blockdx/trading.md

 	The *Available* balance may show a value different than what's displayed in the wallet if:

 	* The wallet is locked.
 	* You have already made a trade that has locked up funds.
-You will want to create smaller inputs so that a single trade won't lock up more funds than needed.
+You may want to create smaller [inputs](/resources/glossary/#input) so that a single trade won't lock up more funds than needed.
+You can use the `dxSplitAddress` command from *Tools->Debug Console* of your Blocknet wallet (or Blocknet CLI) to create smaller inputs.
+Type `help dxSplitAddress` in the Debug Console to learn how to use it.
 	* Funds aren't in a legacy address.
 Right now only legacy addresses are compatible.
 If you are using a Segwit address, please create a new address to send the funds to.
 If the wallet has been configured via Block DX, then a legacy address will automatically be created when generating a new address.
 	* The wallet was not [configured](/blockdx/configuration).
 	* The wallet was not restarted after the configuration.